1955 Monaco Grand Prix: Race report

+The prestigious race was won from 1935 to 1937 by the Silver Arrows of Mercedes-Benz, but was not held from 1938 to 1954, except for 1948, 1950 and 1952.

+The 1955 F1 season had opened in January with the 1955 Argentine Grand Prix that saw no less than four Mercedes-Benz W196 being entered, as the 1954 lineup of Fangio, Karl Kling and Hans Herrmann had been expanded by Stirling Moss who had been signed also to compete in the 1955 World Sportscar Championship for which usually two drivers per car were needed.
+Earlier in May, at the 1955 Mille Miglia, Mercedes entered a new Mercedes-Benz 300 SLR for each of the four F1 drivers.
+Moss won this Mille Miglia after driving for over 10 hours, possibly his greatest win, beating Fangio by half an hour.
+Kling crashed near Rome, broke some ribs, and was absent in Monaco.
+As Mercedes had hired extra drivers to man three cars at Le Mans, André Simon was at hand when Hans Herrmann crashed near the sea in practice and was out for the season.

-Stirling Moss had been signed by Mercedes for the new season and Maserati had replaced him with Jean Behra.
-The Silver Arrows of Fangio and Moss dominated, running 1–2 until half distance, trailed by Ascari and Castellotti.
+Initially, the Silver Arrows of Fangio and Moss dominated, running 1–2 until half distance, trailed by Ascari and Castellotti.
 At the halfway mark, Fangio retired with transmission trouble, giving the lead to Moss.
 Almost a lap ahead, a seemingly sure win for Moss was ended on Lap 80 when his Benz's engine blew.
 The new leader, Ascari, miscalculated the chicane coming out of the tunnel, and his Lancia crashed through the barriers into the harbour.
 Ascari had to swim to safety.
 Maurice Trintignant, in a Ferrari 625 thought to be uncompetitive, inherited the lead and scored his first Formula One victory.

-Mercedes driver Hans Herrmann injured himself in practice and was replaced by André Simon.

 This race marked the Grand Prix debut for Cesare Perdisa.
 It was the only Grand Prix appearance for Ted Whiteaway.
 This was the last Grand Prix appearance for Alberto Ascari; he was killed four days later testing a Ferrari sports car at Monza.

 It was the first win for Maurice Trintignant and Englebert tyres.
 It was also the first podium and points for Eugenio Castellotti and Cesare Perdisa, and the first win for a French Formula One driver.